scp and sftp

 General Recommendations

 In a Unix environment scp, sftp, and rsync are commonly used to copy data between hosts.
 While these tools work fine in a local environment, they perform poorly on a WAN.
-The openssh versions of scp and sftp have a built in 2 MB buffer (previously only 64 KB in openssh older than version 4.7) that severely limits performance on a WAN.
+The openssh versions of scp and sftp have a built in buffer that severely limits performance on a WAN.
 Even though rsync is not part of the openssh distribution, rsync typically uses ssh as transport and is therefore subject to the limitations imposed by the underlying ssh implementation.
-DO NOT USE THESE TOOLS if you need to transfer large data sets across a network path with a RTT of 20 ms (or greater).
+DO NOT USE THESE TOOLS if you need to transfer large data sets across a network path with a RTT of 10 ms (or greater).

-A patch to fix this problem called HPN-SSH is available from the Pittsburgh Supercomputer Center.
-This patch makes it possible to optimize single stream performance on a WAN.
+One possible solution to this problem is HPN-SSH, which is is available from the Pittsburgh Supercomputer Center.
+HPN-SSH is a drop in replacement for scp, making it possible to optimize single stream performance on a WAN.
 However, to fully optimize bulk data transfers over a WAN we recommend using one of the parallel stream tools such as GridFTP.

 sftp: Secure File Transfer Program